-This tutorial guides you through the procedures necessary to import to MotionBuilder a character created in 3ds Max and then to export your work back to 3ds Max as a fully-editable animated character.
+This tutorial shows you how to export a character created in 3ds Max, import it to MotionBuilder, and then to export it back to 3ds Max as a fully-editable animated character.

-The results of this tutorial are based using the latest version of 3ds Max, MotionBuilder, and 3ds Max FBX plug-ins software products available at the time the tutorial was written.
+NOTE This tutorial was written using the latest version of 3ds Max, MotionBuilder, and 3ds Max FBX plug-ins software products available at the time.

-The tutorial covers the following three kinds of animatable skeletons that originate in 3ds Max and shows you how to bring these skeletons into MotionBuilder for animation using the FBX format.
+The tutorial covers the following three kinds of animatable skeletons that originate in 3ds Max.
+The tutorial also shows you how to bring these skeletons into MotionBuilder for animation using the FBX format.